7 Natural Sugar Substitutes and Artificial Sweeteners

 It’s mandatory to consume them in moderation because it may contain few more nutrients than refined sugar, but our body still processes them the same way.

 Overeating sugar in any form leads to poor nutrition, tooth decay, increasing health risks like blood sugar and blood pressure.

 Also, eliminating sugar from your diet isn’t a good idea in the long run instead, switch to these natural alternatives but remember moderation is the key.

 Remember it’s important to be mindful when consuming sugar.

-People with chronic ailments like high blood pressure and high blood sugar should consult with their physician or a certified nutritionist.
+Although, people with chronic ailments like high blood pressure and high blood sugar should consult with their physician or a certified nutritionist.

 Plan a balanced diet with Amayaan professionals and remain fit & healthy while you pave your path to wellness.